 The Repair Systems & Information Group consists of business operations serving other professional vehicle repair customers worldwide, primarily owners and managers of independent repair shops and OEM dealership service and repair shops ("OEM dealerships") through direct and distributor channels.
-Segment net sales of \$1,666.9 million in 2022 increased \$163.8 million, or 10.9%, from 2021 levels, reflecting a \$188.8 million, or 12.8%, organic sales increase and \$8.5 million of acquisition-related sales, partially offset by \$33.5 million of unfavorable foreign currency translation.
-The organic gain is comprised of double-digit increases in sales of undercar equipment and in activity with OEM dealerships, and a mid single-digit increase in sales of diagnostic and repair information products to independent repair shop owners and managers.
-Operating earnings of \$393.3 million in 2022, including \$4.8 million of favorable foreign currency effects, increased \$44.7 million, or 12.8%, from \$348.6 million in 2021.
+Segment net sales of \$1,503.1 million in 2021 increased \$264.9 million, or 21.4% from 2020 levels, reflecting a \$211.3 million, or 16.9%, organic sales increase, \$40.1 million of acquisition-related sales and \$13.5 million of favorable foreign currency translation.
+The organic gain reflects an increase of more than 25% in sales of undercar equipment, as well as double-digit gains in both sales of diagnostic and repair information products to independent repair shop owners and managers and in activity focused on OEM dealerships.
+Operating earnings of \$348.6 million in 2021, including \$1.6 million of unfavorable foreign currency effects, increased \$50.6 million, or 17.0%, from \$298.0 million in 2020, which included \$5.5 million of restructuring charges.

-The Repair Systems & Information Group intends to focus on the following strategic priorities in 2023:
+The Repair Systems & Information Group intends to focus on the following strategic priorities in 2022:

-- Expanding the product offering with new products and services, thereby providing more to sell to repair shop owners and managers; - Continuing software and hardware upgrades to further improve functionality, performance and efficiency; - Leveraging integration of software solutions; - Continuing productivity advancements through RCI initiatives and leveraging of resources; and - Increasing penetration in geographic markets, including emerging markets.
+- · Expanding the product offering with new products and services, thereby providing more to sell to repair shop owners and managers; - Continuing software and hardware upgrades to further improve functionality, performance and efficiency; - Leveraging integration of software solutions; - Continuing productivity advancements through RCI initiatives and leveraging of resources; and - Increasing penetration in geographic markets, including emerging markets.

 Financial Services generates revenue from various financing programs and is a strategic partner of the company's mobile franchise van channel.
-Financial services revenue was \$349.7 million in both 2022 and 2021.
-Originations of \$1,153.1 million in 2022 increased \$79.9 million, or 7.4%, from 2021 levels.
-Operating earnings from financial services in 2022 of \$266.0 million, including \$2.5 million of unfavorable foreign currency effects, decreased \$6.0 million, or 2.2%, compared to \$272.0 million last year.
+Financial services revenue was \$349.7 million in both 2021 and 2020.
+Originations of \$1,073.2 million in 2021 increased \$36.6 million, or 3.5%, from 2020 levels.
+Operating earnings from financial services in 2021 of \$272.0 million, including \$2.3 million of favorable foreign currency effects, increased \$23.4 million, or 9.4%, compared to \$248.6 million last year.

-Financial Services intends to focus on the following strategic priorities in 2023:
+Financial Services intends to focus on the following strategic priorities in 2022:

-- Delivering financial products and services that attract and sustain profitable franchisees and support Snap-on's strategies for expanding market coverage and penetration; - Improving productivity levels and ensuring high quality in all financial products and processes through the use of RCI initiatives; and - Maintaining healthy portfolio performance levels.
+- Delivering financial products and services that attract and sustain profitable franchisees and support Snap-on's strategies for expanding market coverage and penetration: - · Improving productivity levels and ensuring high quality in all financial products and processes through the use of RCI initiatives; and - Maintaining healthy portfolio performance levels.